 How long should a book be?

 Our minimum manuscript length for novels tends to be 60,000 words.
 We believe that this minimum requires a full-scale story arc that results in well-developed characters and complex plots that our readers appreciate.
 While we will consider slightly shorter novels, we are more interested in longer, more complicated and interwoven stories.
-At present, we only accept short stories and novellas from authors currently working with us on other projects.
 We have no maximum word count.